 The file will be executed as the root user during system boot

-GNOME is the default desktop environment for Linux distributions such as Ubuntu and Red Hat.
-GNOME can be configured to run programs when a user logs in and can be configured by following the below article:
+GNOME is the default desktop environment for Linux distributions like Ubuntu and Red Hat.
+You can configure GNOME to run programs upon user login by following the instructions in the linked article:

-KDE is another popular desktop environment for Linux and is the default in Kubuntu and openSUSE.
-It can easily be configured to run programs when a user logs in as detailed in the following article:
+KDE is another popular Linux desktop environment and the default for Kubuntu and openSUSE.
+It can also be configured to run programs when a user logs in, as detailed in the related article:

 A new shell program will be spawned when you start your terminal session.
-Bash is the default shell for most Linuxdistributions, and when started, it will look for the following files in the particular order and executes them.
+Bash is the default shell for most Linux distributions, and when started, it will look for the following files in the particular starting a terminal session, a new shell program will be spawned.
+Bash is the default shell for most Linux distributions and, when initiated, looks for and executes the following files in order:

-These files contains commands and logics to set up proper environment variables and run required programs in Bash language.
-It's also configured to normally execute other files such as /etc/bashrc, /etc/bash.bashrc and ~/.bashrc.
+These files contain commands and logic for setting up environment variables and running required programs in the Bash language.
+They are also typically configured to execute other files, such as /etc/bashrc, /etc/bash.bashrc, and ~/.bashrc.

 You can edit any of these files to run your program when a Bash session is started.
 Below is a part of a typical ~/.bashrc file: